 Rheumatoid arthritis can affect any joint in the body.
 Only a qualified medical doctor can make a diagnosis of rheumatoid arthritis.
-The affected joint(s) will show in an x-ray the extent to which thinning or erosion of the bone has taken place.
+X-rays of the affected joint(s) reveal the extent to which thinning or erosion of the bone has taken place.
 As the joint erodes and cartilage is damaged, bone on bone is the painful result.

-The doctor will also determine if there is loss of joint space, or if there is any excess fluid in the joint.
+The doctor's exam also determines loss of joint space, or any excess fluid in the joint.
 Laboratory studies will show whether a rheumatoid factor or other antibodies are present.

-Severe damage to cartilage, tendons, ligaments and bone can cause joints to become unstable and even deformed as rheumatoid arthritis progresses.
+As rheumatoid arthritis progresses, severe damage to cartilage, tendons, ligaments and bone can cause joints to become unstable and even deformed.

 Non-surgical treatment for arthritis of the hip